for mixed sextet

 for piano 4-hands

 Pseudoku Redux is a 4-hands expansion of Pseudoku 1, a highly demanding work for solo piano.
 All of the material from Pseudoku 1 is retained.
-An additional system/layer is imposed to imbue registral variety, which can be treated with considerable flexibility due to the presence of 4 hands.
-Dynamics and phrasing are added intuitively to highlight the results of the aforementioned processes.
+An additional system/layer is imposed to imbue registral variety.

 for solo cello

-Foretaste is representative of a more minimalist phase of my early aesthetic development, which occurred while I was an undergraduate studying at Eastman School of Music.
-The piece was originally intended for solo trombone, but it turns out to work much better on solo cello, as evidenced by Kevin McFarland's memorable impromptu performance of the piece at New Music on the Point in Summer 2015.
+Foretaste was originally intended for solo trombone, but it turns out to work much better on solo cello, as evidenced by Kevin McFarland's memorable impromptu performance of the piece at New Music on the Point in Summer 2015.